Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 ?> The following description of the application server does not apply to the Lite version.
 The Lite version does not have any interaction with the application server.

+LifeUp is an app that helps you improve your lifes.
+We respect your privacy and we are committed to protecting your personal information.
+This privacy policy explains how we collect, use, share and delete your personal information when you use our app.

 ### 1. Personal Information

 LifeUp is an offline-first app.
 We do not actively collect user data, for example your name, email